sets in python

 The intersection is used to result in the common elements available in all the sets.

-See also Tuples in python
+See also Random module in python

 The intersection is done with the symbol &.
 The same can be done with intersection() method.